kalepail/fee-vault-v2/README.md

     /// * `i128` - The number of b_tokens minted
     ///
     /// ### Panics
+    /// * `InvalidAmount` - If the amount is less than or equal to 0
-    /// * `ReserveNotFound` - If the reserve does not have a vault
+    /// * `InvalidBTokensMinted` - If the amount of bTokens minted is less than or equal to 0
-    /// * `InsufficientAccruedFees` - If there are no fees to claim pub fn admin_deposit(e: Env, amount: i128) -> i128
+    /// * `BalanceError` - If the user does not have enough tokens pub fn admin_deposit(e: Env, amount: i128) -> i128
 ```